Caminhos de Evacuação: Um Elemento Essencial nos Sistemas de SCIE

 • Be strategically positioned.

-• Be clear and bright, preferably photoluminescent, to function even in the event of a power failure.
+• Be clear and luminous, preferably photoluminescent, to function even in the event of power failure.

-Keeping pathways clear of obstacles is essential.
+Keeping paths clear of obstacles is essential.
 Blocked corridors or locked exits put lives at risk and can lead to severe fines.

-Routes must be protected against fire and smoke.
-Fire barriers, fire-resistant doors and ventilation systems help ensure a safe environment during evacuation.
+The routes must be protected against fire and smoke.
+Fire barriers, fire-resistant doors, and ventilation systems help ensure a safe environment during evacuation.

 5. Maintenance and Training

-• Regular inspections ensure that escape routes are always in compliance.
+• Regular inspections ensure that evacuation routes are always compliant.

-• Emergency simulations help occupants be prepared for real-world situations.
+• Emergency drills help occupants be prepared for real situations.

 Having well-planned evacuation routes saves lives.
-In addition, complying with SCIE regulations avoids legal penalties and increases occupant confidence in commercial, residential and public buildings.
+Furthermore, respecting SCIE standards avoids legal penalties and reinforces the confidence of occupants in commercial, residential, and public buildings.

-• Check legal compliance : Make sure the building complies with all SCIE standards.
+• Check legal compliance: Ensure that the building complies with all SCIE standards.

-• Provide regular training : Educate occupants about available emergency routes and exits.
+• Promote regular training: Educate occupants about available routes and emergency exits.

 Conclusion: Evacuation Routes Will Save Lives

-Ensuring that evacuation routes are well-designed, marked, and free of obstructions is more than a legal requirement—it’s a commitment to safety.
-Invest in the maintenance, upgrades, and education of ECS systems to protect lives and prevent unnecessary risks.
+Ensuring that evacuation routes are well-designed, signposted, and free of obstructions is more than a legal requirement—it is a commitment to safety.
+Invest in the maintenance, updating, and education on SCIE systems to protect lives and avoid unnecessary risks.

 If you have questions about evacuation routes or want to know how to implement an effective plan, contact us!
 We are here to help.